torrus-dev/cosmical-theme/README.md

 <br>
 <br>

-# Contributing
+# Background and Contributing

-I was inspired by: Dark+ default theme, Night Owl and the material guidelines
+It started when I was looking for a theme to stick with in my VSCode.
+After trying a lot of themes from the marketplace, I always came back to the default Dark+, everything else felt weird.
+So I decided to do some minor tweaking to the theme in the settings, starting with the backgrounds and other UI elements.
+I continued tweaking it till it wasn't Dark+ anymore.

+After reading [Creating a VS Code Theme - CSS tricks](https://css-tricks.com/creating-a-vs-code-theme/) last week, I decided to create my own theme and publish it.
+It's heavily influenced by Dark+ but with a new color palette and some major changes inspired by other themes.

-This is my first theme release and it's only tested for Javascript, React, HTML, CSS if you want to contribute please check the github repo: https://github.com/jorgemrtr/cosmical-theme
+This is my first theme release and it's only tested for Javascript, React, HTML, CSS.
+If you want to contribute, please check the github repo: https://github.com/jorgemrtr/cosmical-theme